How to Recover From Burnout and Restore Balance

 Nutrition plays a direct role in your stress response and energy levels.
 Balanced meals rich in whole foods like vegetables, fruits, protein, and healthy fats provide the building blocks your body needs to repair and regulate.
 A study on nutrition found that healthy eating patterns, like those found in the Mediterranean diet, are linked to better mental health and overall well-being.*

-If moving to Greece isn’t on the cards though, prioritizing hydration can also make a huge difference.
+If moving to Greece isn’t in the cards, though, prioritizing hydration can also make a huge difference.
 Drinking enough water helps keep your mind sharp and your body energized, so you don’t end up feeling drained.

 4. Embrace Gentle Movement